nchah/freebase-triples/README.md

             $ bash parse-triples-pv.sh
             xxB 0:00:00 [xx.xMiB/s] [>                                                            ]  0% ETA 0:00:00
             ```
+            - Running on the entire data dump (>5 hrs). ~53% of the original is kept after the first pass:
+            ```
+            # Entire File:
+            Original:   freebase-rdf-latest - 425229008315 bytes
+            c1:         freebase-rdf-latest-c1 - 229008851191 bytes (53.8%)
+            ```
         - Convert "." back to "/" in the domain, type, and property schemas to return a more Freebase-like format (e.g. /award/award_winner for types).
+        - Removing "< >" format which encloses each value.
         - ...
     - Indexing/Sorting Data
         - Dataset for quick topic lookups - extract triples with predicate == /type.object.name, /common.topic.description and possibly /type.object.type